 How to Buy the Right 1D/2D Verifier

-- Minimum aperture: a 2D verifier is basically a digital camera with a finite amount of resolution.
-To accurately verify a high density barcode, it must be able to synthesize a small enough aperture for the X dimension of that barcode.
-Sometimes the verifier manufacture will report this as the “minimum X”, sometimes as the “minimum aperture”.
-However they report it, make sure it will accommodate the barcodes you need to test.
+A 2D verifier is a digital camera with a specific resolution.
+To accurately verify a high density barcode, it must have a small enough aperture for the X dimension of that barcode.
+Sometimes this is reported as the “minimum X”, sometimes as the “minimum aperture”.
+However they report it, make sure it will handle the barcodes you need to test.
 If they don’t report it, look elsewhere.

-- Symbologies: just because the verifier can test 1D and 2D symbols doesn’t mean it can verify all types of 1D and 2D symbols.
+Just because the verifier can test 1D and 2D symbols doesn’t mean it can verify all symbol types.
 Don’t assume–know what you are getting.

-- ISO Compliance: 1D/2D symbol verification is covered by two separate ISO specifications.
+1D/2D symbol verification uses two different ISO specifications.
 Make sure the verifier you are considering is compliant to both.
 It should be stated in clear, simple language in the data sheet.

-- Industry Applications: different industries require the data in their barcodes to be presented in specific ways.
-This is different than the ISO specification, which addresses the print quality attributes of the barcode, not the data structure.
+Different industries structure the data in their barcodes in a specific format.
+This is different than the ISO specification.
+ISO addresses the print quality attributes of the barcode, not the data structure.
 Make sure the 1D/2D verifier you are considering tests and reports on the industry standards that are important to you.

-- Recertification: be clear about periodic recertification to ISO compliance of the verifier.
+Be clear about periodic ISO compliance re-certification of the verifier.
 Is return-to-factory required?
 How long does it take?
 How much does it cost?
-Are self-recertification test kits available?
+Are self re-certification test kits available?
 Beware of verifiers that claim to not need calibration or re-certification.

-- Support: If the sales rep in Albuquerque gives you the best deal, but you are in Zanesville, your local rep may not be excited about providing support.
+If the sales rep in Albuquerque gives you the best deal, but you are in Zanesville, on-site support will be challenging.
 Verifiers are technical risk management devices, not commodities.
-Buy smart for the long haul, not just the acquisition.
+Buy smart for the long haul, not just price.

-- Responsiveness: as implied above, ask if there is local support.
-It might be more regional than local, but that’s still better than national when you really need help.
+Ask if there is local support.
+It might be more regional than local, but that’s still better direct from the manufacturer when you need help.